haiwen/seafile-admin-docs/manual/setup_binary/installation.md

 You can find step-by-step how-tos for installing MySQL and MariaDB in the [tutorials on the Digital Ocean website](https://www.digitalocean.com/community/tutorials).

 Seafile uses the `mysql_native_password` plugin for authentication.
-The versions of MySQL and MariaDB installed on CentOS 8, Debian 10, and Ubuntu 20.04 use a different authentication plugin by default.
+The versions of MySQL and MariaDB installed on Ubuntu/Debian use a different authentication plugin by default.
 It is therefore required to change to authentication plugin to `mysql_native_password` for the root user prior to the installation of Seafile.
 The above mentioned tutorials explain how to do it.

 ### Installing prerequisites

 !!! tip
     The standard directory `/opt/seafile` is assumed for the rest of this manual.
 If you decide to put Seafile in another directory, some commands need to be modified accordingly

-1. Install cache server (e.g., *Memcached*)
+1. Install cache server (e.g., *Redis*)

     ```sh
     sudo apt-get update
-    sudo apt-get install -y memcached libmemcached-dev
+    sudo apt-get install -y redis-server libhiredis-dev
     ```

 2. Install Python and related libraries